al-kivi/Viziframe/README.md

 ### About

-Viziframe is an application framework designed to support small applications built with Ramaze and Haml.
+Viziframe is an application framework designed to support small applications built with Ramaze.
+This application supports both the Etanni and the Haml templates.

 * Default layout in Haml supports all the screens
 * Each screen has a standardized menu and left-bar and right-bar columns